The Opportunity in Real Estate Investment in Nigeria:

 Nowadays though, Landwey is majorly into property development and that is the next Real Estate Investment strategy we would talk about.

-Property development involves purchasing land, erecting buildings, developing infrastructure, and selling to the buyer either at carcass (lintel level), fully finished, with fittings, plumbings, and so on, or fully finished and furnished.
+Property development involves purchasing land, erecting various house types, developing infrastructure, and selling to the buyer either at carcass (lintel level), fully finished, with fittings, plumbings, and so on, or fully finished and furnished.

 This arguably can be the most profitable strategy and companies like Cosgrove in Abuja with their flagship fully finished and furnished property in Wuye costing NGN500million.